Does It Matter That Christmas Is Pagan?

 In many places, God and His servants mock the foolishness of idolatry.
 Here’s one of those places:

-“The idols of the nations silver and gold, the work of men’s hands.
+“The idols of the nations are silver and gold, the work of men’s hands.
 They have mouths, but they do not speak; eyes they have, but they do not see; they have ears, but they do not hear; nor is there breath in their mouths.
-Those who make them are like them; everyone who trusts in them” (Psalm 135:15-18).
+Those who make them are like them; so is everyone who trusts in them” (Psalm 135:15-18).

 4. Paganism leads to immorality.

 Throughout history, pagan worship has led to many forms of blatantly immoral behavior.
 This includes the most extreme example—child sacrifice.
-But many other practices have been associated with paganism throughout history, including temple prostitution, debauchery and various other forms of human sacrifice.
+But many other practices have been associated with paganism throughout history, including temple prostitution, debauchery and other forms of human sacrifice.

 Is God against Christmas?

-We all must look at the evidence for ourselves and make a decision.
 Here are three scriptures that can be helpful to consider when analyzing Christmas and its traditions:

 - Deuteronomy 12:29-32: “When the LORD your God cuts off from before you the nations which you go to dispossess, and you displace them and dwell in their land, take heed to yourself that you are not ensnared to follow them, after they are destroyed from before you, and that you do not inquire after their gods, saying, ‘How did these nations serve their gods?
 I also will do likewise.’
 You shall not worship the LORD your God in that way; for every abomination to the LORD which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods.
 Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.”